neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-my-personal-porn-recovery-journey.md

 And I'm sure your story is quite similar.

-Discovering porn as a kid is like discovering Bitcoin as a young adult.
+Discovering porn as a kid is a bit like discovering Bitcoin as a young adult.

 It's this absurd hyper-fantasy that sucks you in and I really don't need to go into the details.
 I'm sure you're more than familiar with what it means to be someone who watches porn on a regular basis.